jamie2210/CI_MS3_RR/README.md

 #### __Target Audience__

 Target audience is for anyone with an interest in Drum and Bass.
 While raves are for 18-year-olds and over, the age one can appreciate the music and experiences from fellow enthusiasts is any age, so it would be restrictive to set a specific target audience.
-That said, I would imagine it will appeal mostly to those aged 16 - 50 as those are the ages that will have experienced joys of Drum and Bass and the raves most since it's birth in the mid 90's.
+That said, I would imagine it will appeal mostly to those aged 16 - 50 as those are the ages that will have experienced joys of Drum and Bass and the raves most since its birth in the mid 90's.

 #### __First Time Visitor Goals__